immutable/unreal-immutable-sdk/README.md

 - git
 - Unreal Engine installed from the Epic Games Launcher or built from the source code.
 Make sure to check the list of currently supported Unreal Engine versions.
 - Microsoft Visual Studio.
-It's important that a compatible Visual Studio version should be installed.
-Please refer to Unreal Engine official documentations.
+It is crucial to have a compatible version of Visual Studio installed.
+Please refer to the official documentation of Unreal Engine.

 ### Getting Started